Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 ## Introduction

 This scenario shows how to use Azure Machine Learning Workbench to scale out tuning of hyperparameters of machine learning algorithms that implement scikit-learn API.
-We show how to configure and use remote docker and Spark cluster as an execution backend for tuning hyperparameters.
+We show how to configure and use remote Docker container and Spark cluster as an execution backend for tuning hyperparameters.

 ## Use case overview